Athletic Training, MS

 Students may be admitted conditionally at the discretion of the Athletic Training Admission Committee (ATAC).
 (See "Conditional Status" in the Admission section of the catalog.)
 Students who do not meet the 3.0 Overall GPA criteria, have earned below a 3.0 in the required prerequisite courses, are in the process of completing prerequisite courses, are missing a prerequisite course, or are missing documentation in their admission file may be granted conditional admission as determined by the ATAC.
 Students will receive a program admissions letter outlining the terms of their probational admission, a timeline for the conditional admission, and outlined criteria required to satisfy the probational admission decision.

-All conditionally admitted students will be required to take SMED 5310: Evidence-Based Practice, SMED 5341: Law and Ethics in Athletic Training in their first semester, and SMED 5300 Clinical Anatomy in their first summer.
+All conditionally admitted students will be required to take SMED 5301 Emergency Care and Response, SMED 5302 Taping, Bracing, and Protective Equipment, and SMED 5310 Evidence Based Practice, during their first summer.
 Students must earn a B or better in each SMED course to progress in the program.
-Failure to earn a B or better in SMED 5310, SMED 5341, and SMED 5300 and maintain a 3.0 GPA or better will result in dismissal from the MS in Athletic Training program.
+Failure to earn a B or better in SMED 5301, 5302, and 5310 and maintain a 3.0 GPA or better will result in dismissal from the MS in Athletic Training program.

-Students who are missing a prerequisite course, will be required to complete the prerequisite course (in addition to the two required SMED courses) during their first semester in the MS in AT Program.
+If a student is granted a conditional admission due to a missing prerequisite course, then the student will be required to complete the prerequisite course (in addition to the required SMED coursework) during their first semester in the MS in AT Program.
 Students will be required to complete the missing prerequisite coursework with a grade of C or better and a resultant average prerequisite GPA of 3.0 or better will have their admission revoked.

 Students who have missing documentation in their admissions file may be granted conditional admission at the discretion of the ATAC.
 To satisfy the terms of the conditional admission, students must produce the remaining documentation by the time listed on the program admissions letter (or the end of the academic term) or their admission will be revoked.